inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 ### 1) Run your grammar in a GF shell

+Assuming that you have a file called `LangEng.gf` in the same directory, you can run the following command.

 ```
 $ gf LangEng.gf
 Lang> p -cat=Cl "I am an apple"